B-Gendarmerie: History

 After the defeat of Nazi Germany, the reinstated Austrian government wanted the country to be able to defend itself and to be able to take care of its own security.
-After initial skepticism, the allied Western powers also showed interest in this project.
+After initial scepticism, the allied Western powers also showed interest in this project.
 In particular, the communist takeover of power in Budapest in 1947 and Prague in the following year caused this rethinking.
 Since all four occupying powers, France, the Soviet Union, the United Kingdom and the United States had decided in 1945 to forbid any military activity in Austria, the Western Allies decided to allow the Austrian government to establish a paramilitary branch of the existing Gendarmerie.
-The formation of the B-Gendarmerie was primarily driven by the then Minister of the Interior, Oskar Helmer, and then Secretary of State and later Minister of Defense Ferdinand Graf.
+The formation of the B-Gendarmerie was primarily driven by the then Minister of the Interior, Oskar Helmer, and then Secretary of State and later Minister of Defence Ferdinand Graf.

 From 1949 onwards, the already existing alarm groups of the gendarmerie have been separated into independent alarm units, which were internally called B-Gendarmerie.
 They were intended to be a special unit of the gendarmerie and had the mission of dealing with extraordinary events such as illegal border crossings, internal disturbances or actions of subversive forces.
 The alarm units were primarily equipped with American weapons and equipment.
 The gendarmes, trained for military training, were now trained in the Gendarmerie schools, which, due to the secret character of the entire B-Gendarmerie, was also associated with problems such as recruitment.

 The Western occupying powers, that supported the entire project, had all information about secret recruitment lists and plans of the Austrians.
 The company, which was also designated as a gendarmerie special program, provided for the admission of former military officers knowledge in order to be able to dispose of them in wartime.
 By 1954 about 90,000 men have been registered.
 There were also plans for the soldiers of the B-Gendarmerie to be brought abroad, especially to Italy or North Africa, in the event of a communist coup, and to form an Austrian exile military force.
 In November 1954 it pointed out, that the Soviet Union was well informed about the activities of the B-Gendarmerie.
 However, this did not have any consequences since, the Soviet Union was now interested in a united neutral Austria due to the geopolitical situation.